rpared/animaladoptionnetwork/README.md

 - Request Notification and management
 - Animal Management, editing and deleting
 - External API integration
+- Uplaoding several pics and Image Array handling \*If we make it ontime
 - Adopter Lovelist \*If we make it ontime

 ---